-(iii) West Bear Co-Ni Prospect (continued)
+(iii) West Bear Project (continued)

-The Umpherville River mineral claims that are included as part of the West Bear Project are subject to a 2% net smelter return ("NSR") royalty on 20% of the project for each mineral produced (equivalent to a 0.4% NSR on the total project) with the NSR on uranium capped at \$10 million.
+The Umpherville River mineral claims that are included as part of the West Bear Project are subject to a 2% net smelter return royalty ("NSR") on 20% of the project for each mineral produced (equivalent to a 0.4% NSR on the total project) with the NSR on uranium capped at \$10 million.

-On March 7, 2018, UEX purchased a single 890 ha claim from Denison Mines Corp. ("Denison") to which was incorporated into the West Bear Project.
+On March 7, 2018, UEX purchased a single 890 hectare claim from Denison Mines Corp. ("Denison") which was incorporated into the West Bear Project.
 This claim is subject to a 1.5% NSR royalty to Denison which can be purchased anytime for a cash payment of \$950,000.